thosgood/qubit.guide/README.md

 - **make github actions FAIL if PDF build(s) are unsuccessful**
 - **only one footnote per paragraph**
+- check that you use Chapter vs. Section consistently in any `\@ref`
 - **search for `TO-DO` and `.todo`**

 ### Web